茶 (Chá) by land. Tea by sea.

 RHS: Plant Finder Nursery Search, Camellia sinensis, for nurseries within the UK

-Consider yourself lucky if you live near or can get your hands on some of these seeds and plants!
+Consider yourself fortunate if you live near or can obtain some of these seeds and plants!

 Recommended Reading & Listening

-Regarding Robert Fortune, the most informative, well-researched, and thorough texts about his life and work are as follows: mandatory reading for discussions about him.
+Regarding Robert Fortune, the most informative, well-researched, and thorough texts about his life and work are as follows.
+These are essential readings for discussions about him as they cover what he did, and didn’t do, and who funded (and didn’t pay!) for his labour.

 Watt, Alistair.
 (2017) Robert Fortune: A Plant Hunter in the Orient.
 UK; RBG, Kew